 "Personally, I believe that degrees and certifications complement each other," Jonathan said.

 That's why WGU's B.S. in Information Technology—Network Administration degree program—similar to WGU's current B.S.
-Cloud and Systems Administration program—was a perfect fit for Jonathan, who had four associate's degrees from a local college and his CompTIA A+ certification from 1998 but who wanted to update his credentials with newer certifications and upgrade to a bachelor's degree.
+Cloud Computing program—was a perfect fit for Jonathan, who had four associate's degrees from a local college and his CompTIA A+ certification from 1998 but who wanted to update his credentials with newer certifications and upgrade to a bachelor's degree.

 WGU recognizes industry certifications as an important component in the development of a well-rounded, highly educated IT professional poised to thrive in a competitive job market.
 WGU's online, competency-based IT degree programs include a number of highly respected industry certifications, including seven CompTIA certifications, as part of the curriculum—and it's all included in the low, flat-rate tuition of less than $6,000 per year.